 The process of obtaining a license is generally the same between retail dealers and wholesale dealers.
 Outlined below are the basic steps to getting a dealer license.

-Refer to this article for the full instructions and further details.
+Refer to our comprehensive dealer license guide for the full instructions and further details.

 An auto dealer bond, also known as a motor vehicle dealer bond, is a type of surety bond that car dealers must obtain to legally operate their business in their local state.
 It is a three party contract where the surety company (the surety) guarantees the auto dealer (principal of the bond) will comply with all auto dealer laws and regulations required by the Department of Motor Vehicle (the obligee).
 In the event that the dealer fails to fulfill their obligations, i.e., not remitting sales taxes to the government or selling a car without a valid title, a claim can be filed against the bond to provide financial compensation to affected parties.
 This bond is required in many states in the US as a means of protecting consumers from fraudulent and unethical business practices by auto dealers.